 If the board is having a dispute with the condo manager, here are some recommended steps to take to resolve the situation:

+1) Check your management agreement.
+See if there is any mention within the agreement about the situation that you are dealing with.
 The management agreement is the primary document governing the relationship between the condo corporation and the condo manager.
 If you have any concerns with the agreement or need assistance in interpreting it, seek legal advice.

 2) Speak to your condo manager about your concerns.
 See if you can reach a mutually agreeable solution to the issue.